Progress (song): Background

 In 2007, Hamasaki began to collaborate with musician Yuta Nakano, on the song "Talkin' 2 Myself" and its B-side "Decision".
 Nakano composed four songs on her album Guilty (2008), including on the song "Mirror", which was remade as the single "Mirrorcle World".
 Nakano continued to collaborate with Hamasaki, creating four songs for Next Level (2009), four songs for Rock 'n' Roll Circus (2010), and arranging the majority of her 12th studio album Love Songs, an album that centred on collaborations with veteran music producer Tetsuya Komuro.

 The song's involvement with Tales of Xillia was first announced in May 2011.
 Hamasaki had not often written music for games in her career, however previously written two songs for the game Onimusha: Dawn of Dreams in 2006, her single "Startin'" and her song "Rainy Day" from the album (Miss)understood (2006).
 In July 2011, Hamasaki's third extended play Five was announced to be released on August 31, featuring five songs with music videos and commercial tie-ups.

-In November 2012, a sequel to the same was produced, entitled Tales of Xillia 2.
+In November 2012, a sequel to the game was produced, entitled Tales of Xillia 2.
 Hamasaki returned to perform the theme song for this game as well: "Song 4 U", which was featured on her extended play Love (2012).